 The second level cache is located on the substrate of the S.E.C. cartridge.
 The cache includes burst pipelined synchronous static RAM (BSRAM).
-The L2 cache is offered in 512 KB, 1 MB, and 2 MB configurations, with error correcting code (ECC) that operates at half the core clock rate.
+The L2 cache is offered in 512 KB configurations only, with error correcting code (ECC) that operates at half the core clock rate.